strongself/The-Book-of-VIPER/english/webview.md

 #### Module workflow

 1. The Assembly setups two delegates for the `WebEngineImplementation` object - one is the View and another is the Interactor.
-2. The Presenter (or View in case of cell) is an entry point of the module.
+2. The Presenter (or the View in case of a cell) is an entry point of the module.
 It's only input is raw html data.
 3. The Presenter receives View's `WebEngine` and passes it to the Interactor.
 4. The Presenter passes html data to the Interactor.
 5. The Interactor setups the `WebEngine` environment by executing a number of JavaScript scripts.